 I only spent four days in Tallinn but could have easily spent two weeks or more.
 In four days I spent a total of 2155 Kroon or 199.55 AUD (at an exchange rate of 10.80 Kroon = 1 AUD).
 An average of almost $50 AUD a day which given my excess drinking is extremely cheap no matter how you look at it.
 I can see why it’s becoming such a hot tourist stop off and unfortunately a drop off point for many English stag weekends.

-To compare the costs to today’s exchange rate, leaving Australia now (Feburary 2011) it would have cost you $187.39 AUD.
+To compare the costs to today’s exchange rate, leaving Australia now (November 2014) it would have cost you $196.86 AUD.
 Unfortunately as I mentioned at the beginning of this post Estonia now operates under the Euro and as such I cannot tell you how that has affected prices.
-To give you a possible idea and this is only a straight currency conversion it would have cost me 137.78 Euro (Exchange rate of 1 Euro = 15.64 EEK) when I visited in May last year.

 Did I love Estonia?
 You bet I did.
 It was cheap, fun, impressively beautiful and that’s just from seeing Tallinn.
 I arrived knowing nothing but what Lonely Planet had told me as I’d never found a blogger who had been there before and written a great deal about it.
 I think that was part of the allure, set foot where no man had gone before kinda deal.

 The East of Europe really is very different to the West and with this being my first real taste of it I’d have to say I was in love.
 Sure it was touristy but step outside the Old Town wall and you began to see more of what the towns past really evolved from.
 The public transport system, buildings and shops, everything was far from as polished as places you find to the West.